KLab-Photonics/instrument-control/README.md

 ## Directory Structure

     instrument-control/
     │
     ├── Device_Drivers/
     │       ├── stellarnet_driverLibs -> Drivers for the spectrometer
     │       ├── __init__.py           -> For Package Import Statements
     │       ├── lockin_driver.py      -> Driver File Created For The UHFLI
     │       └── move_stage_driver.py  -> Driver File Created For The DL225 Move Stage
     │
     ├── lockin/
-│   ├── lockinlive.py         -> Main Script For The Lockin Experiments + Live Graping Of Data
+    │       ├── lockinlive.py         -> Main Script For The Lockin Experiments + Live Graphing Of Data
     │       └── lockinV1.py           -> Main Script For The Lockin Experiments
     │
     ├── spec_test/
-│   ├── connectiontest.py     -> Script To Test The Connection Of Devices Using Stellarnet Driver (after setup.py is ran) │   └── setup.py              -> One Time Setup To Use The Python Drivers For The Spectrometers │
+    │       ├── connectiontest.py     -> Script To Test The Connection Of Devices Using Stellarnet Driver (after setup.py is ran)
+    │       └── setup.py              -> One Time Setup To Use The Python Drivers For The Spectrometers │
     ├── spectrometer/
     │       ├── driver_functions.py   -> A List Of Python Driver Functions From The Stellarnet Python Driver Documentation │       └── spectrometerV1.py     -> Main Script For Spectrometer Experiments
     │
     └── requirements.txt          -> List Of All Python Packages Needed For Functionality

 ## Requirements